‘I like being at the top of my game’: Paul Nicholls trains a record 13th King George VI winner

 Paul Nicholls, who has now trained a record 13 King George VI winners, confirmed this would be the plan for Bravemansgame, who now has three Grade One victories to his name.

 “It was a hell of a race.
 They went a good gallop and old Frodon gave them a good lead.
-He stayed on strong then and showed his strengths.
+Bravemansgame stayed on strong and showed his strengths.
 He is just a maturing horse and we have trained him for today.
-He’s not been the easiest to train but we know him now and he will go straight to the Cheltenham Gold Cup [in March]”.
+He’s not been the easiest to train, but we know him now and he will go straight to the Cheltenham Gold Cup [in March]”.

-The favourite for the race, L’Homme Presse, who is trained by Venetia Williams and ridden by Charlie Deutsch, jumped to his left throughout the right-handed race, impeding Bravemansgame at times, particularly in the initial stages of the race.
+The favourite, L’Homme Presse, trained by Venetia Williams and ridden by Charlie Deutsch, jumped to his left throughout the right-handed race, impeding Bravemansgame at times, particularly in the initial stages of the race.
 L’Homme Presse ultimately unseated Charlie at the last, but neither horse nor jockey were the worse for wear.

 “L’Homme Presse jumped out left across Bravemansgame a fair bit, but as a jockey, you don’t want to take a pull and put your horse in behind in that kind of race,” explained Paul.
-“So he ended up just going a but wider so that L’Homme Presse didn’t impede him so much.”
+“So Harry ended up just going a bit wider so that L’Homme Presse didn’t impede him so much.”

 Frodon, who is also trained by Paul Nicholls, finished third under Bryony Frost, going off at a price of 18/1.